NoriSte/ui-testing-best-practices/sections/generic-best-practices/test-code-with-debugging-in-mind.md

 UI tests are made up of a lot of steps and should accomplish three main things, but two of them are somewhat underestimated:

 1. To test a feature _(the obvious one)_
-2. To help the reader to understand what code does _(usually underestimate)_
+2. To help the reader to understand what the code does _(usually underestimate)_
-3. To allow debugging itself with ease _(underestimate, and also requires experience)_
+3. To ease debuggability _(underestimate, and also requires experience)_

 Let's go through some simple yet effective tips to keep in mind when writing UI tests.